 It isn’t uncommon to see a doctor’s surgery open out on to the dusty dirt road, with patients inside attached to drips in makeshift hospital beds.
 I’d hate to fall really ill here…

 The middle of town looks like a shamble as there is rubbish everywhere and road works are “in progress” – for years, apparently.

 Le Tonle Tourism Training Centre (Prek Village, Stung Treng Commune) is a not-for-profit training guest house, which provides “vocational training to disadvantaged youth from Cambodia’s north-eastern provinces of Kratie, Stung Treng, Ratanakiri, and Mondulkiri.”

 - Le Tonle Tourism Training Centre – The in-house restaurant here is wonderful!
 Fantastic service and local food from the students.
-One of the best local Amok dishes I’d ever tried.
-Although price are a little high, it’s an excellent cause and you’ll meet many students here training throughout the day.
+One of the best local Amok dishes I have ever tried.
+Although prices are a little high, it’s an excellent cause and you’ll meet many students here training throughout the day.

-- Noodle shop – Don’t know the name as this was a word-of-mouth eating place but served up exceptional local noodle dishes at dirt-cheap prices (alcohol is sold at a good price also).
+- Noodle shop – Don’t know the name as this is a word-of-mouth eating place, but served up exceptional local noodle dishes at dirt-cheap prices.
+Alcohol is also sold at a good price.